Leakage and Interpretability in Concept-Based Models: Causes of leakage

-\paragraph{Incomplete set of concepts.} When the set of annotated concepts is incomplete for the task, meaning that it is not sufficiently predictive, models tend to encode the information about the missing concepts (or generally additional information that may be required) into the learnt concepts to nonetheless achieve a high task performance.
-This translates into sizeable leakage and a loss of interpretability.
-This issue has been discussed in previous works \citep{Kazhdan2021IsDA, margeloiu2021, Mahinpei2021PromisesAP, Addressing_leakage}.
+\paragraph{Incomplete set of concepts.} When the set of annotated concepts is incomplete for the task -- meaning that it is not sufficiently predictive -- models tend to encode information about the missing concepts (or, more generally, any additional information that may be required) into the learnt concepts to nonetheless achieve a high task performance.
+This typically translates into sizeable leakage and a loss of interpretability.
+This issue has been discussed in previous work \citep{Kazhdan2021IsDA, margeloiu2021, Mahinpei2021PromisesAP, Addressing_leakage, GlanceNet}.

-To accurately assess this phenomenon using our information-theoretic scores, we train soft CBMs with low, intermediate and high levels of concept supervision on a range of datasets with roughly one third of concepts removed (see Appendix \ref{App_experiments} for more details on which concepts are removed for each dataset).
-This results in a sizeable decrease of the reference task accuracy $y_{acc}^{(k)}$ of the final head trained on the ground-truth concepts introduced in equation \eqref{eq_def_S_int} (Table \ref{table_c2y_task_performance_incomplete_concepts_misspecified}, left).
+To accurately assess this phenomenon using our information-theoretic scores, we trained soft CBMs with low, intermediate and high levels of concept supervision on a range of datasets with a significant fraction of concepts removed (see Appendix \ref{App_experiments_Datasets} for more details on which concepts are removed for each dataset).
+This resulted in a sizeable decrease of the reference task accuracy $y_{acc}^{(k)}$ of the final head trained on the ground-truth concepts introduced in equation \eqref{eq_def_S_int} (Table \ref{table_c2y_task_performance_incomplete_concepts_misspecified}, left).
 The leakage scores of the trained models are displayed in Figure \ref{figure_causes_incomplete_concept_set}, along with those of models with complete sets of concepts for comparison.
-Their concepts and task accuracies are presented in Appendix \ref{App_accuracies_incomplete_concepts_misspecified_head}.
+The relevant concepts and task accuracies are presented in Appendix \ref{App_accuracies_incomplete_concepts_misspecified_head}.

-According to the Leakage Criterion, we detect more leakage in 9/9 model classes trained on incomplete sets of concepts.
-At low and intermediate $\lambda$, there is considerably more leakage in models trained on an incomplete set.
-At high lambda, CTL scores are typically comparable in models with incomplete and complete concept sets, while ICL remains significantly higher in case of an incomplete concept set.
+According to the Leakage Criterion and as expected, we detected more leakage in 14/15 model classes trained on incomplete sets of concepts.
+At low and intermediate values of $\lambda$, there is significantly more leakage in models trained on an incomplete set.